Raise & Breeding Splash Marans: Everything You Need to Know

 These birds are good foragers, so they find plenty of bugs and greens on their own.
 I toss them kitchen scraps sometimes – they go crazy for leftover pasta and vegetables.

-During the molting season I switch to higher protein feed to help with feather growth.
+During the molting season, I switch to higher protein feed to help with feather growth.
 Fresh water every day is a must, especially in hot weather when they drink way more than usual.

 How to raise BBS Marans with Other Breeds?

-My Splash Marans get along great with other chickens.
+They get along great with other chickens.
 I’ve got them mixed with Rhode Island Reds and Buff Orpingtons – no real problems between them at all.

-They’re not bullies and they don’t get picked on much either.
+They’re not bullies, and they don’t get picked on much either.
 The calm personality helps when introducing new birds to the flock.
-Takes a few days but they usually sort things out peacefully.
+Takes a few days, but they usually sort things out peacefully.

-Size-wise they match up well with most standard breeds, so nobody gets trampled during feeding time.
+Size-wise, they match up well with most standard breeds, so nobody gets trampled during feeding time.
 I’ve never had serious fights or injuries when mixing my BBS Marans with other types.

 What are the common health issues in Splash Marans?

-Splash Marans are commonly hardy chickens.
+They are commonly hardy chickens.
 I haven’t seen any major health problems with my chickens – just the usual chicken stuff like mites or worms that any breed can get.

-Some of the respiratory issues during humid weather since they can be a bit sensitive to moisture.
+Some of the respiratory issues occur during humid weather since they can be a bit sensitive to moisture.
 Good ventilation in the coop helps prevent most breathing problems I’ve seen.

 Their feet can get bumblefoot if the coop stays wet and dirty.
 Keep things clean and dry, and check their feet once in a while.
-Regular deworming and basic care keeps them healthy and laying well.
+Regular deworming and basic care keep them healthy and laying well.

 Are Splash Marans Right for Your Backyard Flock?